zigzagcai/DeepSeekV3/README.md

 #_check_nested_wrapping(root_module)
 ```

-We have discuss the details with FSDP developer, and the accuracy is would not be affected by commenting out the assertions.
+We have discussed the details with FSDP developer, and the accuracy is guaranteed.

 ### How to wrap Expert modules and non-Expert modules with separate process group?